dgudtsov/pcap2uml/README.md

 The plantuml will generate out.png in result.

+Or now you can generate in multiple formats at one pass: python3 pcap2uml.py -i pcap.pcap -o out.uml -t png -t svg -t jpg

+Thus you will get uml output plus png, jpg and svg are generated

 ## Usage notice

 If you didn't define all parties in 'participants' dict in conf/conf_uml.py file, then program will dump list of undefined participants for you.
 You can copy that list and paste it into configuration file and then fill it values with appropriate names.